mnr/writing-wip/kwak-anthology.md

 // -----

 Farj,  Broin, and Nilsson seated themselves in the same spots as the last time they visited the police media lab.
 Lupe was running a visual of the Hestia oven and a scrolling display of some active computer logic.
-Araci admired the setup; impressive, but meaningless.
+Araci admired the setup.

 He began.
 "Thanks for joining us.
 As I mentioned, our research identified some behaviors we don't understand.
 Let me show you a demonstration then I've got a few questions."